The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 The internals of the Money and Bank classes dealt with the precision internally, but tests fail if the string value doesn't match on return.

-## Subtraction
+### Subtraction
 The second problem was a little more difficult and I needed to have real examples to work with before I figured out how to solve it, so I deferred solving the subtraction issue until I had real examples of CurrencyTransactions to work with.
 I ended up solving the subtraction issue in the CurrencyTransaction class, which is not where it should be solved.
-This code will be refactored later.
+This code will be refactored in ch17-04.

 ## ValueIn
 One of the things I love with C# is that properties are just part of the language.
 Java needs getter and setters that make it a function call to get the value of a property.
 As I was writing the tests for CurrencyTransaction, I realized it would be really nice to have a money object value in a specific currency without calling the Reduce function to do it.
-So I added an ```ValueIn()``` method that takes the target currency for the conversion and the bank object and returns a decimal value with the amount.
+So I added an `ValueIn()` method that takes the target currency for the conversion and the bank object and returns a decimal value with the amount.
 Just a neat helper to make the code more readable.
 This also made me refactor the Java code to make it more readable.

-## Currency Transactions
+### Currency Transactions
 I created a new class called CurrencyTransaction to perform the calculations for the transaction.
 I created a new test class called CurrencyTransactionTest that tests the CurrencyTransaction class.